 Nationally, we see that, on average, each college scored 19 out of 24 points on this measure.
 This suggests that colleges across the board are falling short of the requirement of the Act, if only by a small margin.
-Provincially the figure is 18, while in this college the figure is 22.
-This is favourably above the national and provincial averages.
+Provincially the figure is 21, while in this college the figure is 24.
+This is above the national and provincial averages and shows full compliance with the requirements of the FET Act of 2006.